This is part three of a four part series on remodeling your bathroom. Learn how to budget for your bathroom remodel here.

 Installing the Sink and Toilet in Your New Bathroom

 Once the floors and walls are all set in your new bathroom, it’s time to install the sink, toilet and shower.
 The sink and the toilet installation should only take a few hours or more.
-If you have chosen a shower that needs to be tiled, this is going to lengthen the time of your bathroom remodel.
+If you have chosen a shower that needs to be tiled, this is going to lengthen your bathroom renovation time.
 If you simply chose a tub with a pre-made surround, this installation will be much faster.
 If you are concerned about time, talk with your contractor at this stage to see how much longer your project is going to take.

 Finishing Your Bathroom Renovation